jrivo/test-optimisation-back/README.md

 sudo docker-compose exec php bin/console security:hash-password
 ```

-then copy the hashed password and past it in the password field in the user table (in phpstorm)
+then copy the hashed password and past it in the password field in the user
+table (in phpstorm)

 ## Running the performance tests

+First you need to [install k6](https://k6.io/docs/getting-started/installation/).

+Then you must modify your username and password inside the k6 scripts to match
+the credentials you entered in the database.

+Then you are ready to launch the tests:

 ```bash
 k6 run performance_tests/smoke-test.js